saymrwulf/llm-playground/notes.md

-2014-03-06T18:17:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2014-03-06T00:44:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2014-03-06T00:34:00 - Quick fix, referencing a known issue from the official repo (llm-playground)
+2014-03-06T18:17:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2014-03-06T00:44:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2014-03-06T00:34:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2014-03-09T20:11:00 - Quick fix, referencing a known issue from the official repo (llm-playground)